MiguelMJ/NotesGenerator/doc/nog.md

 # OPTIONS

 **-h**
-: Display a help message.
+: Display a help message and exit.

 **-v**
-: Display the software version.
+: Display the software version and exit.

+**-c**
+: Generate a configuration file and exit.
+The file is *.nogconfig*.

 **-a** *author*
 : Set the author of the notes and pass it to the \author LaTex command.By default it is empty.